 The above two trends of decreasing cost and increasing density makes all-flash storage more conducive for a broader set of workloads.
 The digital transformation that’s happening and is being widely adopted in enterprises has resulted in a considerable amount of growth in unstructured data.
 For example, file services, videos, technical applications, archiving, backups, etc. comprise a growing amount of the data.

 Backup workloads, which contribute to the growth of unstructured data, have also evolved in functionality over the last few years.
 Many backup applications now provide a zero-time recovery window by providing the ability to spin up a virtual machine from backups directly instead of having to restore the data first.
 This feature offers a significant advantage for customers during outages.
-The ability to instantly restore is dependent on the storage system being able to deliver sufficient IOPS and low latency, where flash is a much better fit.
+The ability to instantly restore is dependent on the storage system being able to deliver sufficient IOPS and low latency, where all-flash storage is a much better fit.
 Another reason for all-flash storage in the backup space is the continued need to reduce the backup windows for enterprises.

 In addition to unstructured data, organizations typically have a preponderance of virtual machines with lower transactional processing needs with guest VMs running service applications or data serving applications with mid to lower tier databases.
 Virtual Desktops Infrastructure (VDI), which required IOPS and latency that HDD solutions cannot meet, is seeing increased adoption in many of the mid-market segments as well.